jlspeer2/project1/README.md

 ![](st558proj1_files/figure-markdown_github/unnamed-chunk-15-1.png)

 The column graph is a nice way to get an overall sense of this data.
-We can see that of these goalies (who have played 200 or more games), Thomspon has the most shut outs, followed by Rask and Brimsek.
+We can see that of these goalies (who have played 200 or more games), Thompson has the most shut outs, followed by Rask and Brimsek.

 Scatter Plots
 -------------